michaelrizn/Tesseract-web-qwen-artifacts/README.md

    - Users can rotate the tesseract in three dimensions (XY, XZ, YZ) and along the fourth dimension (XW) using mouse drag.
    - Smooth animations showcase how the tesseract "folds" and "unfolds" in 3D space.

-5. **Zoom Control**:
+5. **Interactive Controls**:
-   - Buttons allow users to zoom in and out for better exploration of the tesseract's structure.
+   - Mouse/Touch drag for intuitive rotation control.
+   - Pinch-to-zoom on touch devices for dynamic scaling.
+   - Mouse wheel support for smooth zooming.

 6. **Responsive Design**:
-   - The canvas dynamically adjusts to fit the browser window, ensuring a seamless experience on different screen sizes.
+   - The canvas dynamically adjusts to fit the browser window.
+   - Full support for both desktop and mobile devices.
+   - Touch-optimized interface for mobile interaction.

 ## How It Works